Have you ever dreamed of going on a voyage to the stars ?

 A sky free of light-pollution

 Light pollution is the cancer of the sky: Year after year, it is increasing due to increased artificial light sources such as street lighting, highways, car headlights, lights and aerials, wind turbines, illuminated signs … We are left without the joy of connecting with an essential part of our environment: The starry sky.
-The remoteness of the Sierra de Francia area, far from large cities and sparsely populated, makes it one of the few remaining dark skies in Western Europe.
+The remoteness of the Sierra de Francia area, far from large cities and sparsely populated, makes it one of the few remaining dark skies in Spain and Western Europe.
 It also offers viewpoints that reach 1700 meters, much higher than the usual 1000 meters.
 You’ll enjoy the clear and transparent sky.

 Blue: Good visibility.
 1000-2000 stars visible.
 Some sources of light start to showon the horizon..